-Note The CPU speed selection is configured using the OSC_CR0 Register (Table 38)
+Note The CPU speed selection is configured using the OSC_CR0 Register (Table 35)

-Table 38.
+Table 35.
 OSC Control 0 (OSC_CR0) [0x1E0] [R/W]

 Bit # 7 6 5 4 3 2 1 0

-Field Rese erved No Buzz Sleep Ti mer [1:0] C PU Speed [2:0)]
+Field Reserved No Buzz Sleep Timer [1:0] CPU Speed [2:0]

 Read/Write R/W R/W R/W R/W R/W R/W

 Default 0 0 0 0 0 0 0 0

-Bit 5 No Buzz
+Bits 7:6 Reserved Bit 5 No Buzz

-During sleep (the Sleep bit is set in the CPU_SCR Register-Table 42), the LVD and POR detection circuit is turned on periodically to detect any POR and LVD events on the V{CC} pin (the Sleep Duty Cycle bits in the ECO_TR are used to control the duty cycle-Table 46).
-To facilitate the detection of POR and LVD events, the No Buzz bit is used to force the LVD and POR detection circuit to be continuously enabled during sleep.
-This results in a faster response to an LVD or POR event during sleep at the expense of a slightly higher than average sleep current
+During sleep (the Sleep bit is set in the CPU_SCR Register-Table 39), the POR detection circuit is turned on periodically to detect any POR events on the V{CC} pin (the Sleep Duty Cycle bits in the ECO_TR are used to control the duty cycle-Table 43).
+To facilitate the detection of POR events, the No Buzz bit is used to force the POR detection circuit to be continuously enabled during sleep.
+This results in a faster response to a POR event during sleep at the expense of a slightly higher than average sleep current

-0 = The LVD and POR detection circuit is turned on periodically as configured in the Sleep Duty Cycle
+0 = The POR detection circuit is turned on periodically as configured in the Sleep Duty Cycle

 1 = The Sleep Duty Cycle value is overridden.
-The LVD and POR detection circuit is always enabled
+The POR detection circuit is always enabled